 Knowing what domains are owned by an organization is an important starting point for assessing where and how much personal data is being held on its websites.

 Users also have the ability to "reject" domains that they don't own.
 It is indicated whether a domain or sub-domain is checked by Siteimprove, so users know whether there are any sites they own which potentially could have personal data that is not being checked.

 GDPR policies: The Siteimprove GDPR module includes pre-configured GDPR policies.
 These security and data privacy policies allow users to monitor their websites for potential data breaches or weak points (e.g. flagging HTML forms on unsecured HTTP pages).
 You can find out more in the article: "GDPR: Security and Data Privacy Policies."

 Cookie Tracking: The Siteimprove GDPR module includes cookie tracking which provides users with an overview of the cookies set by the selected website.
 Find out more about cookie tracking in the article "Siteimprove GDPR: Cookie Tracking".

 Universal Search and Tracked Search Terms: Search and track your site's pages, files, HTML, and metadata for personal data, (e.g. find details on someone who has invoked their "right to be forgotten" under the rules of GDPR).
 Find out more about in the article "Universal Search and Tracked Search Terms"

 User Action Log: Documents actions taken by users within the GDPR module.
 Find out more about in the article "GDPR User Action Log".

 Note: The Siteimprove GDPR Module is a standalone product that can be purchased separately from the Content and Analytics Suites.
 Please contact us if you want to know more about the Siteimprove GDPR module.

-*The GDPR module currently looks for occurrences of names, phone numbers, email addresses, and personal identification numbers on your website.
+*The GDPR module currently looks for occurrences of names, phone numbers and email addresses, on your website.